christianvoigt/argdown/packages/argdown-cli/Readme.md

 ## Features

+- export argument map as web component html with `argdown web-component`
 - export text document to html with `argdown html`
 - export argument map to pdf, svg or dot with `argdown map`
 - export data to json with `argdown json`